AlexiaChen/awesome-stars/README.md

 ## C

+- [lizrice/learning-ebpf](https://github.com/lizrice/learning-ebpf) – Learning eBPF, published by O'Reilly - out now!
+Here's where you'll find a VM config for the examples, and more
+- [hpjansson/chafa](https://github.com/hpjansson/chafa) – 📺🗿 Terminal graphics for the 21st century.
+- [pelikan-io/pelikan](https://github.com/pelikan-io/pelikan) – Pelikan is a framework for building local or distributed caches.
+It comes with a highly extensible architecture, best-in-class performance, and superb operational ergonomics.
+You can use it to replace most of Memcached or a subset of Redis features.
 - [Totoro97/f2-nerf](https://github.com/Totoro97/f2-nerf) – Fast neural radiance field training with free camera trajectories
 - [limine-bootloader/limine](https://github.com/limine-bootloader/limine) – Modern, advanced, portable, multiprotocol bootloader.
 - [Facico/Chinese-Vicuna](https://github.com/Facico/Chinese-Vicuna) – Chinese-Vicuna: A Chinese Instruction-following LLaMA-based Model —— 一个中文低资源的llama+lora方案，结构参考alpaca